UPennEoR/radionopy/README.md

 * `ion_altaz.py` -- uses altitudes, azimuths to find RM
 * `ion_radec.py` -- uses right ascensions, declinations to find RM

+	Look into these scripts to see an example of how to run package

 Requirements:
 -------------
 * `Python <http://www.python.org/>`